 Orpah willingly goes, but Ruth refuses to leave Naomi, proclaiming,

-Grab your free printable on the Key Verses from the Book of Ruth…sneak peak below.
-Click on the image for the download.
+Grab your free printable on the Key Verses from the Book of Ruth…use it for deeper study, verse memorization, and verse mapping.

 What is a Kinsmen Redeemer?